Scrope

 Scrope (pronounced "scroop") is the name of an old English family of Norman origin that first came into prominence in the 14th century.
 The family has held the noble titles of Baron Scrope of Masham, Baron Scrope of Bolton, and for a brief time, the Earl of Wiltshire.

 Origin of name

-The name (pronounced "scroop") may be derived from the old Anglo-Norman word for "crab".
+The name Scrope may be derived from the old Anglo-Norman word for "crab".
 Whether far-fetched or not, it is fact that at one stage the family crest was a crab (subsequently five feathers) and that the family motto is still Devant si je puis ("forward if I can"), which could have a double meaning as, of course, a crab can only go sideways.

+Herald Dispute

+The Grosvenors and Scropes briefly both used blue heralds with gold diagonal strikes.
+The matter was resolved in the Court of Chivalry, which allowed the Scropes to keep their herald and ordered the Grosvenors to change theirs.

 Early Scropes

 The first well-documented ancestor of the Yorkshire Scropes appears to be Robert le Scrope (1134 – aft.1198), who is described as the son of the aunt of Alice de Gant, Countess of Northampton by her husband Richard le Scrope.
 The Scrope family appear to be related and allied to the Gant family in the 12th century, and possibly trace their origins to Lincolnshire or Northamptonshire.